cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/tutorials/export-graphql-to-csv/index.md

 import requests

 url = 'https://api.cloudflare.com/client/v4/graphql/'
-# Customize these variables
+# Customize these variables.
-file_dir = ''  # Must include trailing slash, if left blank csv will be created in current directory api_email = '[your email here]' api_token = '[your API token here]' api_account = '[your account ID here]'
+file_dir = ''  # Must include trailing slash.
+If left blank,
+# csv will be created in the current directory.
+api_email = '[your email here]'
+api_token = '[your API token here]'
+api_account = '[your account ID here]'
-# Setting most recent day as yesterday
+# Set most recent day as yesterday by default.
 offset_days = 1
 # How many days worth of data do we want?
-By default 7.
+By default, 7.
 historical_days = 7

 def get_date(num_days):